 Martin Luther and Coretta Scott King Award

 This award recognizes campus leadership in interracial understanding.
-It is given to two students, one African American and one white or non-white, who demonstrate leadership qualities in the promotion of interracial understanding in all aspects of campus and student life.
+It is given to two students, one African American and one white or non-white.
+Awardees demonstrate leadership qualities in the promotion of interracial understanding in all aspects of campus and student life.

 Ernest and Emily G. Graham Volunteer Service Award

-This award recognizes two Berea College students (first, second, or third year) who have demonstrated exceptional volunteer service during the current year.
-Nominations must originate from formal service groups such as People Who Care, Habitat for Humanity, etc.
+This award recognizes two Berea College students (first, second or third year) who have exhibited exceptional volunteer service during the current year.
+Nominations must originate from formal service groups.

 Dr. Lee E. Wickline Scholarship

-Given to a full-time enrolled third- or fourth-year student with at least a 3.0 GPA, majoring or minoring in education.
-The recipient must demonstrate enthusiastic interest in school and community activities and have an awareness of universal human values.
+Given to a full-time enrolled third- or fourth-year student with at least a 3.0 GPA.
+Student must major or minor in education.
+The recipient must show enthusiastic interest in school and community activities.
+They must also have an awareness of universal human values.

 Homer A. Porter, Jr. Citizen-Servant Emerging Leader Awards

-Given to as many as four students whose participation in and contributions to service programs or service-learning courses exemplify the selflessness characteristics of a servant leader.
-Recipients must not have reached third-year academic status before the end of the spring term, 2014.
+Given to as many as four students.
+Students’ participation in and contributions to service programs or service-learning courses should exemplify the selfless characteristics of a servant leader.
+Recipients must not have reached third-year academic status before the end of the spring term, 2016.